Exploring the Waters of Tolantongo: An Honest Review of the Full-Day Tour

 The Morning: Beating the City Rush

 The first stop is in Actopan for breakfast.
 Here, you’ll find a Mexican buffet with vegetarian options.
-Travelers rave about the meal—something you’ll appreciate after an early wake-up and before the day’s adventures.
+Travelers love the meal—something you’ll appreciate after an early wake-up and before the day’s adventures.
 It’s a good chance to fuel up for the hours ahead.

 Next, you’ll pass through San Cristobal, a quiet town that owns Tolantongo’s caves.
 The drive from breakfast to Tolantongo takes roughly 90 minutes.
 Reviews mention how this scenic drive already starts setting the tone for a nature-filled day.